Tennis elbow

 Given rest and time, tennis elbow can get better on its own.
 A full recovery is made in most cases within a year.

-Visit your doctor or physiotherapist if the pain continues after you have rested the elbow for one to two weeks, if there is throbbing pain that keeps you awake at night or if you notice wasting of your forearm muscles.
+Visit your healthcare provider or physiotherapist if the pain continues after you have rested the elbow for one to two weeks, if there is throbbing pain that keeps you awake at night or if you notice wasting of your forearm muscles.

-To diagnose tennis elbow, your health professional will examine you for:
+To diagnose tennis elbow, your healthcare provider will examine you for:

 • pain or tenderness when they feel the tendons and muscles at the upper arm bone, over the outside of the elbow